-If people keep their eyes open while sleeping, their eyes can dry out.
-Without enough lubrication, the eyes are more susceptible to infections and can become scratched and damaged.
+When people sleep with their eyes open, it can cause their eyes to dry out.
+Without enough lubrication, the eyes are more susceptible to infections and can become scratched.

 - blurred vision